jbroadway/elefant-docs/docs/2.0/getting-started/securing-your-site.md

 credentials being compromised externally as well as the degree of damage someone could do with any given set of credentials in your overall system.

-### Configure your mime types correctly
+### Configure your mime types to be handled correctly

 Misconfigured mime types in your web server can be used to make browsers treat non-Javascript files as executable by a web browser, which can be used to trick your site admins into uploading and unknowingly executing an exploit that gives away access to your website.

-Elefant provides a file manager that lets admins upload files to your site, which are then served by the web server directly.
+For example, Elefant provides a file manager that lets admins upload files to your site, which are then served by the web server directly.
 This exposes a degree of risk if your web server is not properly configured to use the correct mime types for a wide range of file types.